-London has it all.
+Looking for a weird thing to do in London?
+The English capital has it all.
 Big Ben, Buckingham Palace and the London Eye are all infamous sights that attract over 40 million tourists each year.
 But have you seen the weird and quirky side to London?
 When you’ve seen the “Cheese Grater”, posed in a red phone box and ran in to a wall like Harry Potter at Kings Cross what else is there to do in London?
-Well, as a local and lover of all things random, let me show you ten weird things to do in London.
+Well, as a local and lover of all things random, let me tell you my top 10 weird things to do in London.

 The small districts that make up this eclectic city are the real heart and soul of London.
 Shoreditch, Borough lane and Camden markets are some of the favourites but how about stepping even further off of the beaten path?